rottnpotato/BISUpayroll/.github/instructions/system.instructions.md

 - **Ensure all dependencies and imports are visible in code examples.**
 - **Display complete function/class definitions when modifications affect their behavior.**
 - **Never skip or abbreviate code sections as it may lead to misunderstandings.**
-- **Maintain full visibility of the codebase structure in all examples.*
+- **Maintain full visibility of the codebase structure in all examples.**
+- **Always write maintainable and refactored code.
+Always check for errors afer making changes.**

 - When creating/implementing features, only use relevant files for context.